 Sara L. Austin

 You’ll find her name on several “most powerful” lists, and for good reason.
-She has led national and global advocacy campaigns, shaped major public policy efforts, and launched philanthropic campaigns.
-She has learned multiple languages, and is fluent in the parlance of diplomacy.
-Her work has taken her into the top circles of power in the United Nations, national governments, and boardrooms around the world.
+She has led highly successful advocacy, public awareness and philanthropic campaigns and shaped major public policy efforts.
+She has learned multiple languages and is fluent in the parlance of diplomacy.
+Her work has taken her into the top circles of power in the UN, national governments, and boardrooms around the world.
 In recognition of her efforts, she has twice been awarded the Top 25 Women of Influence, and in 2017 she was the youngest person to be inducted into the Top 100 Most Powerful Women Hall of Fame.